lvcabral/brs-desktop/docs/how-to-use.md

 ### View Menu

 - Full Screen - Enter full screen mode.
 If you double click the display area it also toggles full screen mode
+- Developer Tools - Open/Close the Developer Tools window (used to debug the Electron app and Javascript code).
-- Developer Tools - Open/Close the Developer Tools window.
-Clicking on the error icons in the side bar, also opens it.
+- Editor and Console - Opens the editor and console window for debugging the BrightScript app/code.
+Clicking on the error icons in the side bar, also opens it. (see details below)
 - Color Themes - Allows to select among the 3 available themes and the System theme</br>
 ![Screen Themes](images/screeshot-themes.png)
 - Always on Top - Toggles if the application will stay on top of other windows when it loses focus